ptsochantaris/trailer-ql/README.md

     default:
         print("Unknown type: \(scannedNode.elementType)")
     }
+}
 ```
 We check `scannedNode.elementType` to know which type this callback is about, and then instantiate each object with it.
 Internally those initialisers use the `.jsonPayload` property of `Node` to access the node's JSON and de-serialise an instance from it.

+Each `Character` has a `Location` associated with it in this endpoint's schema.
+So now that we have created a `Location`, we check the `.parent` property of the scanned `Node` to see if we can find a `Character` instance and add it there.

-TrailerQL's `Query` instance now produces the GraphQL query that we wanted to create as text for us, in `query.queryText`
+This `Query` now produces the GraphQL query that we wanted to create as text for us, in `query.queryText`
 ```
 let queryText = query.queryText